 When Should I Refinance My Mortgage?

 If the value of your home has increased, or if interest rates have dropped, you may want to consider refinancing your mortgage loan.
 There are many good reasons to consider refinancing; however, doing so is not always the best option for every homeowner.
-We’ll start by explaining what a refinance is and then exploring some good reasons to consider refinancing your mortgage:
+We’ll explain what a refinance is, then give some good reasons to consider refinancing your mortgage:

 What is Mortgage Refinancing?

 Refinancing is the process of getting a new loan to pay off an existing mortgage.
 There are many good reasons to consider refinancing, but it’s important to review your current financial situation and fully understand your options as a homeowner.

 The following information explores some of the different reasons why you should consider refinancing your mortgage:

 Refinance to lower your mortgage payment- Have interest rates decreased since you bought your home?
 While rates typically do not go up and down by much, even a slight percentage change can save you hundreds of dollars over the life of the loan.
 If your income has decreased, or you are living on retirement income, refinancing may allow you to continue living in your home with a lower payment.